<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2171572209666742&amp;ev=PageView&amp;noscript=1">

 The cybersecurity framework currently forms the foundation of an approach you can apply to protect different areas as needed.
 It consists of the seven components identity, devices, network, data, applications, infrastructure, and security department.
 Companies that have introduced the cybersecurity framework report considerable and immediate success with it.

 Now, the modernization of security processes is certainly a big task.
 First, you need to involve all stakeholders across the company.
 Second, you cannot assume that all the necessary measures to increase cybersecurity can be implemented in one project.
 It is therefore advisable to develop a plan with a specialist and determine the right approach.
-The benefits are two-fold: you avoid future difficulties or a change in security architecture, and you achieve tangible results at the same time.
+The benefits are two-fold: you avoid future difficulties or a change in security architecture, and you achieve tangible results.

 How to instantly increase protection against attacks